How To Create Password-Protected Page in Elementor

-There are a host of reasons why you’d want to WordPress password-protect a page or page section in Elementor:
+There are a host of reasons why you’d want to WordPress password protect page or page section in Elementor:

 How to Create an Elementor Password-Protected Page